Strength in Numbers Tutoring

 The short answer is that math suks when you doesn't understand it.

-OK, I know that you're saying, It's not like I love it now... it just suks a little less than before.
+OK, I know that you're saying, It's not like I wrote A Love Song about it... it just suks a little less than before.

 Mr. Buffett closes his chorus saying, Sometimes I think that I don't know that much, but math suks.

-We agree with him, but it doesn't have to stay that way for our young people.
+We agree with him, but it doesn't have to stay that way for you or your child.

 P.S.
 How many Jimmy Buffett songs did you catch hidden in this post?
 It was seven.
 Still think math suks?
 I hear ya... just Breathe In, Breathe Out, Move On.
 (Eight.)